HL7/fhir-us-ndh/input/intro-notes/StructureDefinition-ndh-Location-notes.md

 | PractitionerRole:location |

 #### Special Search Parameters

 The search parameters outlined above are straightforward for basic scenarios but have limitations in handling complex combination queries.
 To enhance these capabilities, employing the special search parameters [_filter](https://hl7.org/fhir/R5/search_filter.html#3.2.3) is recommended.

 #### Search for locations with managing organization

 The FHIR path for the managing organization is `Location.managingOrganization`, but the search parameter is `organization`.
-For example, to search for all locations assoicated with an managingOrganization has ID `Hospital` should write as:
+For example, to search for all locations associated with an managingOrganization has ID `Hospital` should write as:

 `GET [base]/Location?organization=Organization/Hospital`